Birds in Taiwan

 Liocichlas are colourful birds, found from northern India east to southern China, Taiwan, and Vietnam.
-Today, together with e.g. laughing-thrushes (Garrulax), sibias (Heterophasia), minlas (Minla), barwings (Actinodura), and leiothrixes (Leiothrix), they constitute the laughing-thrush family (Leiothrichidae).
-In former days, these genera were all placed in the babbler family, Timaliidae, which was previously a true ‘waste-bin of systematics’, in which hundreds of bird species were placed.
+Today, they are placed in the newly established laughing-thrush family (Leiothrichidae), together with laughing-thrushes (Garrulax), sibias (Heterophasia), minlas (Minla), barwings (Actinodura), leiothrixes (Leiothrix), and others.
+In former days, these genera were all placed in the babbler family, Timaliidae, which was a true ‘waste-bin of systematics’, in which hundreds of bird species were placed.
 Today, most of these species have been moved to other families.

 Among the liocichla species, Steere’s liocichla (Liocichla steerii), which is endemic to montane areas of central Taiwan, is the one with the most ancient lineage.
 At a distance, the plumage of this species appears uniformly green, but at close quarters it shows various shades of blue and brown, besides a bright yellow spot in front of the eye.